Dick Tracy by Mike Curtis and Charles Ettinger for September 30, 2009

 15. Missing large

-trickdacy almost 15 years ago
+trickdacy about 15 years ago

 Locher creates Dick Tracy Sculpture for Naperville: